 Sort the sources into categories such as social, historical, and cultural.

 A literature review is often used to construct a theoretical framework.
-It may be used to explain a wide range of concepts, models, and definitions.
-You might make a case for one theoretical approach or combine numerous theories to provide a framework for your research.
+It may explain a wide range of concepts, models, and definitions.
+Make a case for one theoretical approach or combine numerous theories to provide a framework for your research.

 Step 5: Conclusion